WallarooLabs/wally/book/python/api.md

 ##### `compute_multi(data)`

 Use `data` to perform a computation and return a series of new outputs. `data` is the python object the previous step in the pipeline returned.
 Output is a list of items.
 Used to turn 1 incoming object into many outgoing objects.
-Each item in the list will arrive individually at the next step; i.e. not as a list.
+Each item in the list will arrive individually at the next step, i.e. not as a list.

 #### Example Computations